Locations:

 Whole greater than the sum of its parts

 Perhaps even more important, however, is the liberating effect of the team members’ experience-based knowledge of each other’s capabilities.
-“By collaborating on a diversity of skull base cases requiring reconstruction in the setting of endoscopic endonasal surgery,” Dr. Recinos says, “we have come to know what our colleagues in other surgical disciplines are capable of, which allows us to be a bit more aggressive than when we first started working together, and to do so without compromising safety.”
+“By collaborating on a range of skull base cases requiring reconstruction in the setting of endoscopic endonasal surgery,” Dr. Recinos says, “we have come to know what our colleagues in other surgical disciplines are capable of, which allows us to be a bit more aggressive than when we first started working together, and to do so without compromising safety.”

 He notes that this applies particularly to the work of Dr. Fritz, who is capable of reconstructive strategies his colleagues didn’t initially realize were achievable.
 In turn, Dr. Fritz is able to flex his clinical creativity by leveraging the distinctive expertise of his colleagues, as in how Drs.
 Sindwani and Recinos used their endoscopic surgical skill to enable proper placement of the flap in this case by guiding it from above through endonasal and transoral routes.